Jermaine Pennant: Stoke City

 Pennant was handed the number 7 shirt prior to the start of the 2011–12 season.
 However, he reverted to number 16 as a large number of fans had already purchased a replica shirt with his name and old number.
 Pennant went on to have an up-and-down season as he played in 40 of the club's 59 fixtures (starting in 23), helping the side reach the round of 32 of the UEFA Europa League and the quarter-final of the FA Cup.
 But off-the-pitch problems dominated Pennant's season as he broke a club curfew twice, before matches against Everton and Crawley Town.
 This led to speculation over his future at the club, but Pennant insisted he was not looking to leave the Britannia Stadium.

 However, with the arrival of Wolverhampton Wanderers winger Michael Kightly, Pennant was unable to force his way back into Tony Pulis' plans, and on 12 October 2012, he moved to Wolves on an emergency three-month loan deal.
 He did not have the best of spells at Molineux, making just ten starts and was jeered by some of the Wolves support for some poor performances, and returned to Stoke in January 2013.
 After returning to Stoke, Pennant found himself out of the first team and looked to be leaving at the end of the 2012–13 season after the deadline for an appearances-related contract extension expired, and he was included on Stoke's released list.
 However, new Stoke manager Mark Hughes offered Pennant a one-year contract, which he accepted.

 Pennant returned to the side for the 2013–14 season, and on 31 August 2013, he scored a free-kick against West Ham United in a 1–0 victory.
 However, after making little impact under Hughes, his contract was terminated on 24 January 2014.

-Later career
+Pune City

 On 6 November 2014, Pennant joined Indian Super League side Pune City.
 He played seven times for Pune as they finished in sixth position.

+Wigan Athletic

 Pennant returned to England and joined Championship club Wigan Athletic on 21 February 2015 until the end of the season on a free transfer.
 He played 13 times and scored three goals, all of which were free-kicks, but was unable to help prevent Wigan suffering relegation to the third tier.
 He was offered a new contract with the club, but chose not to accept.